dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawinglayer.md

 ## setDrawingStyle

-Sets the style for the `DrawingLayer` or for a particular mediaType or for a particular mediaType in a particular state.
+Sets the style for `DrawingItems` on the `DrawingLayer`

+* If both mediaType and styleSelector are ignored, the style will apply to all `DrawingItems`;
+* If mediaType is specified, the style only applies to `DrawingItems` of that mediaType;
+* If both mediaType and styleSelector are specified, the style only applies to `DrawingItems` of the specified mediaType which have the specified styleSelector.

 ```typescript
 setDrawingStyle(styleId: number, mediaType?: string, styleSelector?: string): void;